 Our formal diversity program was started with the encouragement of then President Sister Mary Berchmans Hannan, VHM, '48 & '50 in 2000.
 Our efforts are led by Rachel Jones '08, our Director of Diversity, Equity & Inclusion.
-Rachel works with the Board Diversity & Inclusion Committee; the Alumnae Diversity & Inclusion Committee; and the Parents’ Association Diversity & Inclusion Committee in partnership with our Head of School and Principal.
+Rachel works with the Board Diversity & Inclusion Committee; the Alumnae Diversity & Inclusion Committee; and the Parents’ Association Diversity & Inclusion Committee in partnership with our President and Principal.
 The Board Committee includes members of Visitation’s faculty and staff, including Admissions and College Counseling.

 At Visitation, we respect the individuality of each member of the community always recognizing, to paraphrase the words of Francis de Sales, that in the Lord’s garden there are many different flowers and their very differences contribute to the beauty of the whole garden.
 We build a faith community that calls our members to understand the value of diversity and to respect the dignity of each person.

 Visitation condemns discrimination in all forms.

 The school seeks faculty, staff, and students from a variety of backgrounds whose diverse gifts enrich the community.